rise-cli/rise-functions/docs/keywords.md

 ## CloudFormation Outputs

 Every deployed CloudFormation template has the option of defining outputs.
 This is great for dynamically referring to resource names or resource arns.
-Example, if we have deployed the following template:
+Example, if you have deployed the following template:

 ```bash
 Resources: